Please select one of the commodities below that best describes your product and/or service.

 Ken Orrell Jr

 Information technology (IT) equipment: Copiers, facsimile (FAX), audio/visual (AV) equipment (maintenance), mail processing/document handling equipment (maintenance), VCRs, televisions (TVs), cameras, and network print management services.
-Desktops, laptops, servers, printers, personal computer (PC) associated peripherals, hardware configuration (hardware integration/software transfer), memory (does not include hardware components utilized in the manufacture of IBM products, maintenance, or technical services solutions), automatic teller machines (ATMs) with associated services, point-of-sale (POS) equipment with associated services, kiosk hardware, radio frequency identification (RFID) equipment, and life cycle management (LCM) services.
+Desktops, laptops, servers, printers, personal computer (PC) associated peripherals, hardware configuration (hardware integration/software transfer), memory (does not include hardware components utilized in the manufacture of IBM products, maintenance, or technical services solutions), automatic teller machines (ATMs) with associated services, kiosk hardware, radio frequency identification (RFID) equipment, and life cycle management (LCM) services.

 Software: The software council handles licensing of third-party software for internal use, resale, or outsourcing customer use.
 This includes both commercially available software (whether modified or not) and custom-developed software.
 Licensing is dependent upon the requirements and needs of our internal IBM clients and IBM outsourcing engagements.
 IBM's strategy is to drive requirements through selected suppliers who deliver significant competitive advantage in both price and business terms to IBM and provide consistent high quality products supports by performance metrics.